 You can use this Crunchy Maple Almond Granola as a template for many granola variations.
 This is a pantry staple.
 It can be used as a cereal, a topping for vegan yogurt or as a healthy and energizing snack!

 This recipe is for a smaller batch but you can double it if you will be enjoying it more frequently.
-The ratio that we like to follow is: 3 cups of oats; 1 cup of nuts and/or seeds; 1/2 cup wet ingredients (combination of fat and liquid sweetener); a couple of tablespoons of flavouring; 1/4 to 1/2 a cup of dried fruit.
-The dried fruit should be added after the maple almond granola is backed or it can burn.
+The ratio that we like to follow is: 2 to 3 cups of oats; 1 cup of nuts and/or seeds; 1/2 cup wet ingredients (combination of fat and liquid sweetener); a couple of tablespoons of flavouring; 1/4 to 1/2 a cup of dried fruit.
+The dried fruit should be added after the maple almond granola is baked or it can burn.
 This also helps to retain more of the nutrients in the fruit.

 Granola is a great staple to have in your kitchen.
 It is so much less expensive to make your own than it is to buy small bags of artisan granola from the grocery store or farmers market.
 Once you have a basic recipe, the combinations are endless.
 You can make a batch on a weekend in under an hour and it will last for weeks in an airtight container.
 It is a balanced combination of macronutrients (carbohydrates, protein and fat) as well as a healthy dose of vitamins and minerals.